Grothendieck's pairing on Neron component groups: Galois descent from the semistable case

-Hence both of the triangles in the diagram \eqref{eq: two parts of the duality morphism} are of the form $X \to Y \to Z$ with: $X$ concentrated in degrees $-1, 0$; $Y$ in $-1, 0, 1$; and $Z$ in $0, 1$.
+From these, we can see that the upper triangle in the diagram \eqref{eq: two parts of the duality morphism} is of the form $X \to Y \to Z$ with: $X$ concentrated in degrees $-1, 0$; $Y$ in $-1, 0, 1$; and $Z$ in $0, 1$.
 For such a distinguished triangle, we have isomorphisms and an exact sequence